2018-2019 ALUMNI CLUB OF CHICAGO BOARD DIRECTORS

-The Alumni Board works to connect, celebrate, and represent University of Chicago alumni.
+The Alumni Board works to connect, celebrate, and represent regional University of Chicago alumni.

 Chastidy Burns, AB'08

 Chastidy received her AB with Honors from the College in Political Science with a minor in English Language and Literature and Creative Writing.
 During her undergraduate career, she was Vice-President of Chapter Development of Alpha Omicron Pi’s Phi Chi Chapter and a member of the UChicago Cheer Team.
 Chastidy earned a Juris Doctor at DePaul University in 2012, with a focus on Public Interest Law.
 She is licensed to practice law in both the State of Illinois and the United States District Court Northern District of Illinois, and is currently an Assistant Public Defender with the Cook County Public Defender.
 In her free time, Chastidy is very involved in the legal community, serving as the Corresponding Secretary of the Black Women Lawyers Association of Greater Chicago, a Special Project Coordinator of the Chicago Bar Association Young Lawyers Section, and a member of the Just the Beginning Foundation Associate Board.
 She also regularly volunteers with DePaul’s Neighborhood Legal Assistance Program where she assists homeless individuals with expunging and sealing their criminal records.

 David Burrus, MBA'92